-The very affordable radar and laser detector already has built-in GPS, a feature that is not commonly found with others within the same price range.
-But with its repute for poor build, you might be better off with other detectors that are meant to last.
+The very affordable radar and laser detector already have built-in GPS, a feature that is not commonly found with others within the same price range.
+But with its repute for a poor build, you might be better off with other detectors that are meant to last.

 Latest posts by William (see all)

 - The 7 Best Radar Detectors of 2019 – Comparison & Reviews - July 23, 2019

 - Best Police Scanner Apps of 2019 - July 22, 2019

 - The Best Radar Detector Application For Android & iOS - July 22, 2019